breadbored/SMOOnlineServer-rust/README.md

 1. Run `cargo build` to build the project
 1. Run `./target/debug/smo-rusty-online` to start the server

+Alternatively, there is a Docker container:

+1. Install Docker
+1. Just run `docker compose up`

+If your Docker source hasn't rolled `compose` into `docker`:

+1. Install Docker
+1. Install Docker-Compose
+1. Run `docker-compose up` with the hyphen

 ## Road Map

 Because this is starting as a port, these are the features that need to be implemented to be compatible with the current version of SMO Online: